afnog/sse/virtualization/ganeti-exercise.md

 ### Hostnames and DNS

 Edit `/etc/hostname` and put the fully-qualified hostname (FQDN) in there.
+Then change the hostname to match:

+	hostname `cat /etc/hostname`

 Edit `/etc/hosts` and ensure that it contains the IP address and hostname of your host.
 You will also need to choose a name (hostname) and IP address for